Ptujec/LaunchBar/Recent-Messages/README.md

 This action shows the most recent message of your recent chats.

-The action is associated with the Messages app, so you can simply select the app and press <kbd>space</kbd> to view your recent messages.
+The action is associated with the Messages app, so you can simply select the app and press `space` to view your recent messages.

 <img src="01.png" width="616"/>